-Another common misconception is that tax planning is all about minimising your tax bill.
+Another common misconception is that tax planning and tax reduction is all about minimising your tax bill.
 However, there are other significant benefits to be gained from sitting down with a good accountant before the end of the year.

 For me, getting a bird’s eye view of your tax position also enables you to make informed strategic decisions and future proof your financial position.
 Put simply by understanding your future tax obligations, you can manage your cash flow far more effectively and this is the lifeblood of your business!
 Tax can be one of the biggest outflows of cash for businesses every year and yet most business owners don’t prepare for it!

-Consulting with your accountant now can pay dividends for that 30 June deadline.
+Consulting with your tax financial adviser now can pay dividends for that 30 June deadline.
 Undertaking a tax review now ensures that you:

 - are able to take advantage of all of the available allowances, deductions, exclusions and exemptions